cadop/dhart/docs/C# Documentation/markdown/1_unity_project_setup.md

 Below is a link to the unity project created in this tutorial.

 [Tutorial 1: Unity Project Setup](../assets/walkthroughs/unity/1_project_setup/Tutorial%201-%20Unity%20Project.zip)

+In this tutorial, we went through the process of creating unity project and adding the Analysis toolkit to the project.
+In the following tutorials, we will use this basis for using the modules that come with the Analysis toolkit.

 In the next turorial: [Using the Raytracer](2_raycast_at_plane.md) we will use HumanFactors to create a plane, cast a ray at it, then get the point where the ray intersected the plane.